 Changing ‘ukulele strings takes some practice, but once you get it dialed in, it’s something to look forward to.
 New strings, generally, have a bright, fresh sound, tune easier, and don’t have the “worn” feel of old strings.

-How often you should change your ukulele’s strings is debatable.
+How often you should change your ‘ukulele’s strings is highly debatable.
 Some people change them every couple of weeks, some every couple of years.
-In general, you will get more mileage from a non-metal string.
-Metal-wound strings have a tendency to wear out over the frets and rust.
-So how often?
+It’s really a personal preference.
 Here are some signs that it might be time to change strings:

 - They become hard to tune.
-I find that I have to tune an old set of strings way more than a new one.
+I find that I have to tune an old set of strings much more often than a new one.
 Even when I can get them in tune, they still don’t sound quite right – the intonation is off.

 - One breaks.
-If a string breaks, unless the set is new, I would just replace all of the strings.
+If a string breaks, unless the set is brand new, I would just replace all of the strings.
 If two in a row break in the same place, you probably have a sharp edge ether on the nut or the saddle.
-This has nothing to do with how old the strings are and should be checked out before you put on a new set.
+This has nothing to do with how old the strings are and should be examined before you put on a new set.

-- The wound (or any) strings are falling apart.
-A little bit of wear is okay, but when pieces of metal start to chip away, it’s time to change.
+- When a string is showing excessive wear.
+A little bit of love-wear is okay, but when the integrity of the string is questionable, it’s time to change.
 Besides probably starting to buzz, a string that snaps while you are playing stings like crazy if it hits your hand on the way by.

 Changing the strings: